 Even though it’s officially spring as of March 20, it’s not really spring until the cherry blossoms start blooming in NYC.
 New York City in spring is absolutely magical!
 With the warmer weather comes an extra pep in your step.
 Seeing cherry blossoms in NYC in particular is a major draw for both locals and tourists.
 Over the years, I’ve found these to be the best places to see cherry blossoms around New York City!

-I mentioned in my Washington DC cherry blossoms article that the cherry trees around Tidal Basin were a gift from the people of Japan to the US in the early 1900s.
-This is the same history in New York as well.
-The cherry trees that came to New York were planted in what is now known as Sakura Park, up in the Riverside area of Morningside Heights.
+In my article about the Washington DC cherry blossoms, I mentioned that the cherry trees around the Tidal Basin were a gift from the people of Japan to the US in the early 1900s.
+This same history applies to New York as well.
+Japan presented 3,020 cherry trees to commemorate the friendship between the two nations.
+The cherry trees that came to New York were planted in what is now known as Sakura Park, located in the Riverside area of Morningside Heights.

-Surprisingly, it’s not that popular of a spot, but let’s go over a bunch of other locations that you must check out if you want to see cherry blossoms in the city.
+Surprisingly, it’s not that popular of a spot, but let’s explore several other locations that you must check out if you want to see cherry blossoms in NYC.

 For most people, it might seem like the blooms all look the same, but for cherry blossom nerds (and scientifically speaking), there’s a distinct difference.